 The basis for the novel was Hemingway's 1925 trip to Spain.
 The story centers around a group of American and British expatriates who travel from Paris to the Festival of Fermín in Pamplona to watch the running of the bulls and the bullfights.
 The setting was unique and memorable, presenting the seedy café life of Paris, and the Pamplona festival, with a middle section devoted to fishing in the Pyrenees.

-tion, decadent and dissolute, was irretrievably damaged by the war.
+The main theme is the notion that the lost generation, decadent and dissolute, was irretrievably damaged by the war.
 Additionally, Hemingway investigates the themes of love, death, renewal in nature, and the nature of masculinity.

 'Born in 1894, Facey lived the rough frontier life of a sheep farmer, survived the gore of Gallipoli, raised a family through the Depression and spent sixty years with his beloved wife, Evelyn.
 Despite enduring hardships we can barely imagine today, Facey always saw his life as a 'fortunate' one.